labstructbioinf/edi/docs/first_steps.md

 ```sh
 ssh your_username@edi01
 ```

+**In order to simplify file copying, every day work with e.g. Jupyter notebooks the suggested way of connecting to individual <code>edi</code> nodes is to use [sshuttle](https://github.com/sshuttle/sshuttle).
+This allows to bypass the login node and work almost the same way as being connected via VPN to the local network.**

+!!!
+Example
+    Assuming <code>sshuttle</code> was installed according to the [guide](https://sshuttle.readthedocs.io/en/stable/installation.html) you can connect as follows:
+    ```sh
+    sshuttle --dns -NHr your_username@lbs.cent.uw.edu.pl 10.10.61.1/24
+    ```
+    Once connection is established you can directly login to any <code>edi</code> node:
+    ```sh
+    ssh edi05
+    ```

+!!!
+Information
+    During the first connection to the entry node you will be required to change the initially obtained password.

+!!!
+Information
+    Additionally, depending on your computer and network settings, you may have to connect to <code>edi</code> nodes once without <code>sshuttle</code> so that SSH connections are properly configured.

 To avoid putting password during each login you can set up authorization via a certificate - additional information is available [here](certificates.md)